reekystive/hp-omen-15-hackintosh/README.md

 - Bluetooth
 - NVRAM
     - You cannot store some information such as brightness.
-- Battery level display
 - Fan speed control
 - Fn key and NumLock key

-## Some magical issues

-- The locked state of the keyboard light and touchpad will be reset when shutting down or restarting.
-But there are a few times that it has not been reset.
-- As mentioned in the previous article, a "non-HP battery" will be warned when the device is turned on when it has not been reset.
-Don't worry, this will disappear in the next boot.

 ## Reference